 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where smrkovecite typically forms.
+Look in hydrothermal veins country, the host setting where smrkovecite typically forms.
 If you start seeing bismuth, quartz, goethite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.